brandur/sorg/content/fragments/pgtestdb.md

 I'd always internalized that anything involving creating new databases would be relatively slow, so I was surprised at how fast pgtestdb's approach turned out to be here.

-I'm going to leave River's tests on its existing schema-based method given it's already fast and testing schema isolation is incidentally useful in verifying that River's [schema-based configuration](https://riverqueue.com/docs/alternate-schema) works as advertised, but I'm going to add a recommendation in our docs for pgtestdb, particularly for users aiming to test end-to-end (i.e. job inserted by client → fully worked by worker).
+I'm going to leave River's tests on its existing schema-based method given it's already fast and testing schema isolation is incidentally useful in verifying that River's [schema-based configuration](https://riverqueue.com/docs/alternate-schema) works as advertised, but I'm going to add a recommendation in our docs for pgtestdb, particularly for users aiming to test end-to-end (i.e. job inserted by client → fully completed by worker).

 ## Optimizing via reuse (#optimizing-via-reuse)